by PROHEALTH | May 10, 2021 | Did You Know, Exercise Physiology, Fitness, Physio

 by PROHEALTH | Oct 12, 2020 | Exercise Physiology, Fitness, Physio

 With the winter netball season having come to a close, we hope your knees are ok!
 Knee injuries are the most common injuries in netball and it mainly involves the soft tissues in the joint.
-Many leave the game after devastating knee injuries like an ACL tear and so it...
+Many athletes leave the game after ACL tears, so preventing knee injuries is...